Unveiling the nature of SN 2022jli: The first double-peaked stripped-envelope supernova showing periodic undulations and dust emission at late times: Discussion

 \subsection{Super-Eddington accretion}

 Recently, \citet{chen24} proposed that the second maximum and the subsequent periodic undulations observed in SN\,2022jli are the result of the mass accretion from a companion star onto a compact object in a binary system at their periastron encounters.
 In this paper, the estimated (pseudo) bolometric luminosity of the second maximum is $\sim 1.7 \times 10^{42}$\,erg\,s$^{-1}$,\footnote{Discounting the energy from the radioactive decay of $0.12$\,$M_{\odot}$ of $^{56}$Ni and assuming full trapping of positrons and $\gamma$-rays.
-The full trapping assumption most likely overestimates the power input to the light curve from the $^{56}$Ni $\rightarrow$ $^{56}$Co $\rightarrow$ $^{56}$Fe decay chain after maximum light.} for a black-hole of $M_{\mathrm{bh}} = 10$\,$M_{\odot}$ or a neutron star of $M_{\mathrm{ns}} = 1.4$\,$M_{\odot}$, respectively.
+The full trapping assumption most likely overestimates the power input to the light curve from the $^{56}$Ni $\rightarrow$ $^{56}$Co $\rightarrow$ $^{56}$Fe decay chain after maximum light.} this corresponds to $\sim 10^{3}$ and $\sim 10^{4}$ times the Eddington ratio ($R_{\mathrm{Edd}}$) for a black-hole mass ($M_{\mathrm{bh}}$) of $10$\,$M_{\odot}$ and a neutron star mass ($M_{\mathrm{ns}}$) of $1.4$\,$M_{\odot}$, respectively.